3 Rules of Managing Volunteers

 All in all, 140 online ambassadors were involved in the event, which not only proved to be great for spreading the word but also engaged them in a meaningful and fun way.
 Not wanting these important new volunteers to sit idly until the next Giving Day, the annual giving team continued to keep them involved, sending them regular email and news updates about the university that they could share.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Engaging Volunteers Online.
+CLICK HERE for AGN’s Webinar on Building an Online Ambassador Program.